DiffstarPop: A generative physical model of galaxy star formation history: DiffstarPop Model Formulation

 Some galaxies experience a quenching event that shuts down star formation; in \dstar, we capture this phenomenon through the {\it quenching function,} $\Qfunc(t),$ which acts as a multiplicative factor on the star formation rate: \beq \sfrtfrac = \Qfunc(t)\times\sfrtfracms. \eeq

 As described in Section 3.5 in \citet{alarcon_etal23_diffstar}, we use a sigmoid function to define the behavior of $\Qfunc(t)$ as a smooth logarithmic drop in star formation rate.
 To parameterize a quenching event in \dstar, the parameter $\qtime$ is the time at which the quenching event reaches $\qdrop,$ its maximum suppression of SFR; an additional parameter $\qdt$ controls how quickly the SFR drops to its asymptotic value.
 The rejuvenation of star formation of previously-quenched galaxies has been shown to be a rather common phenomenon in the Magneticum hydrodynamical simulation \citep{fortune_etal25_magneticum_sfh}, as well as in UniverseMachine \citep{alarcon_etal23_diffstar}.
 Observations indicate that rejuvenation events contribute a small fraction ($<10\%$) of the total stellar mass of a galaxy, that they might be more likely in disk-like galaxies, and the rejuvenation fraction of different samples ranges from 10\% to 30\% depending on the selection method \citep{Chauke2019,Mancini2019,Tacchella2022,Zhang2023,Tanaka19_HINOTORI,Wan2025}.
-To capture this effect in \dstar, a quenched galaxy has parametric freedom to experience rejuvenation that drives its SFR back to the main sequence: the parameter $\qrejuv$ controls the level of rejuvenation.
+To capture this effect in \dstar, a quenched galaxy has parametric freedom to experience rejuvenation that drives its SFR back to the main sequence: the parameter $\qrejuv$ controls the level of rejuvenation, while $\qdt$ again controls the timescale over which the SFR rises to its $\qrejuv$ value.

 Figure~\ref{fig:diffstar_example_fit} demonstrates an example fit of Diffstar to a particular galaxy in UniverseMachine.
 In \citet{alarcon_etal23_diffstar}, it was shown that \dstar is sufficiently flexible to accurately approximate simulated SFHs in \um and \tng.
 We give further demonstrations of this flexibility in Appendix~\ref{diffstar_appendix}, in which we show that \dstar is also able to give a good approximation to SFHs in \galcus.